Dick Turpin: Later views

 Turpin is best known for his exploits as a highwayman, but before his execution the only contemporary report of him as such was in June 1737, when a broadsheet entitled "News news: great and wonderful news from London in an uproar or a hue and cry after the Great Turpin, with his escape into Ireland" was published.
-Although some of his contemporaries became the subject of chapbooks, names such as James Hind, Claude Duval and William Nevison, are not nearly as well-known today as the legend of Dick Turpin, whose fictionalised exploits first began to appear around the turn of the 19th century.
+Although some highwaymen of the seventeenth century had become the subject of chapbooks, names such as James Hind, Claude Duval and William Nevison, are not nearly as well-known today as the legend of Dick Turpin, whose fictionalised exploits first began to appear around the turn of the 19th century.
 It was, however, the story of a fabled ride from London to York that provided the impetus for 19th-century author William Harrison Ainsworth to include and embellish the exploit in his 1834 novel Rookwood.
 Ainsworth used Turpin as a plot device, describing him in a manner that makes him more lively than the book's other characters.
 Turpin is introduced with the pseudonym Palmer, and is later forced to escape on his horse, Black Bess.
 Although fast enough to keep ahead of those in pursuit, Black Bess eventually dies under the stress of the journey.
 This scene appealed more to readers than the rest of the work, and as Turpin was depicted as a likeable character who made the life of a criminal seem appealing, the story came to form part of the modern legend surrounding Turpin.
 The artist Edward Hull capitalised on Ainsworth's story, publishing six prints of notable events in Turpin's career.